athemes/Merchant/readme.txt

 15. Cookie Banner Module

 == Changelog ==
+= 1.9.7 =
+* Fixed - Some modules settings information empty in the admin.
+* Fixed - Product Labels: Style messed when there's a high number of lables to the same product.

 = 1.9.6 =
 * Fixed - Conditional logic was broken in some modules settings page.